haolin-ds/GoodReadsBooksAnalysis/README.md

 ## Update
 After I borrowed **Percy Jackson's Greek Gods** from library for my son, he felt love with this book.
 This big and thick book has been drawing all his attention for half a month.
 During this half month, he don't want to eat dinner.
-He occasionally burst into big laugh like an fool.
+He occasionally burst into big laugh like a fool.
 Each time, it took me more than five times before I could draw his attention, which almost drove me mad!!
 Should I say my good book analysis is successful or NOT? :)